Aggregations of quadratic inequalities and hidden hyperplane convexity: Introduction

-The paper~\cite{dey2021obtaining} extended the result of~\cite{yildiran2009convex} to the case of three quadratic constraints by showing that under an additional condition called \emph{positive definite linear combination} (PDLC), the convex hull $S$ is obtained as the intersection of good aggregations.
+The paper~\cite{dey2021obtaining} extended the result of~\cite{yildiran2009convex} to the case of a set $S$ defined using three quadratic constraints, by showing that under an additional condition called \emph{positive definite linear combination} (PDLC), the convex hull of $S$ is obtained as the intersection of good aggregations.
 They also show via examples that if PDLC does not hold, then the convex hull of $S$ may not be given by good aggregations.

 A key ingredient of the result in~\cite{yildiran2009convex} is the S-lemma~\cite{polik2007survey}.
 The main use of the PDLC condition in \cite{dey2021obtaining} is also to prove a version of the homogeneous S-lemma for three quadratics under PDLC.
 The result is an application of Calabi's convexity theorem \cite{calabi1982linear,polyak1998} which states that under PDLC the image of $\mathbb{R}^n$ by three quadratic forms is a closed convex cone in $\R^3$.
 Convexity of the image of quadratic maps is a classical mathematical problem in convex geometry and real algebraic geometry, dating back to Dines' theorem \cite{dines} and Brickman's theorem \cite{brickman}.
 Yakubovich's S-lemma (also called S-procedure) \cite{yakubovich1977} connects this problem to the realm of polynomial optimization.
 Since then the notion of hidden convexity has become a powerful tool to study quadratic programming \cite{polyak1998,hiriart2002backnforth}.
 See \cite{sheriff2013convexity} for a mathematical treatment of convexity of quadratic maps and \cite{polik2007survey} for a survey of the S-lemma.